material-motion/material-motion/starmap/specifications/runtime/MotionRuntime-visualizationElement.md

 ## Overview

-It's often helpful to be able to visualize changes as they're propagated.
-The `log` operator makes it easy to log stream output to the console.
-The `visualizationElement` API provides an element that can be provided to the `visualize(in: Element)` operator.
+The `visualizationElement` API is a lazily-created element that's registered to the MotionRuntime's container element.
+This element can be provided to the `visualize(in: Element)` operator, allowing you to add visualization labels to the visualization element.

 ## MVP